AgnesGrace/AgPHP_MVC/README.md

 `Acknowledgements`
 This basic MVC framework was inspired by various PHP frameworks and follows best practices in MVC architecture and PHP development.

+# Note

+It is important to visit the `.htaccess` in the public folder and change the `RewriteBase` to your specific `folder/public`